CharlieInRain/docs-site/docs/smart-chain/developer/deploy/local.md

-# Local Binance Smart Chain Network
+# Local BNB Smart Chain Network

 See also : [How to set up private network of multiple Geth nodes](https://geth.ethereum.org/docs/interface/private-network)